 The brake torque is correct adjusted at delivery, after a while the air gap for the brake disc may need to be adjusted to work properly.

-Figure 6.
-Example of DC brake motor connection.
+Figure 10 Example of DC brake motor connection

-To work safely, the DC brake must have correct voltage supply at all times.
+To work safely, the DC brake must always have correct voltage supply.